mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 ```

 # Conclusion
 You should now be able to view your new Weather stream on Blot're.
-Hopefully this walkthough  deomonstrates how easy it is to integrate simple applications with Blot're.
+Hopefully this walkthrough demonstrates how easy it is to integrate simple applications with Blot're.

 [Checkout the source][src] for this demo and the [documentation for Blot're.js][documentation].